fluentlabs-xyz/fluentbase/README.md

 ## Examples

-Fluentbase can be used to develop different types of applications, in most of the cases the same interface is used.
-Here is the simplest application can be developed using Fluentbase.
+Fluentbase can be used to develop different types of applications, in most cases, the same interface is used.
+Here is the simplest application that can be developed using Fluentbase.

 ```rust=
 #![cfg_attr(target_arch = "wasm32", no_std)]